 For any business online or off your logo becomes an important part of your corporate identity.
-There are several places on a website which beg to be branded with a logo and there are even more opportunities around the web to promote your site and build logo recognition.
+There are several places on a website that beg to be branded with a logo, and there are even more opportunities around the web to promote your site and build logo recognition.

 For an in-depth look into ‘Call to Action’,could try this article from BoagWorld.com: 10 Techniques for an Effective ‘Call to Action’.
 And for some ‘Call to Action’ inspiration you could try this resource: 25 Examples of Convincing Call-to-Action Buttons.

 The favicon is a neat little icon shown next to your URL on your browser.
 This little guy is great for adding branding and professionalism to a web page.
 But it’s also particularly useful for people who use multiple browsing tabs to easily locate a website in a cluttered browser.

 It’s remarkably easy to set up and can add a little extra distinction to your site.